Scanning Policy

 Prefer email?
 You can still write to [email protected] with the domain name(s) you want excluded and proof of ownership.
 We will add the domain to the exclusion list manually after review.

-Once verified, every UNPWNED scan path (dashboard, public check, partner API) will refuse to scan your domain or any of its subdomains.
+Once verified, every UNPWNED scan path (dashboard, public check, partner API, and recurring monitoring) will refuse to scan your domain or any of its subdomains.
+Any active monitoring configurations for the domain are deactivated when the opt-out is verified, and the scan worker re-checks the opt-out before executing any queued scan.
 The requesting user is told the domain owner has opted out.

 Abuse reports.
 If you believe your domain was scanned without proper authorization, please contact us at [email protected].
 We take unauthorized scanning seriously and will investigate all reports.
 Where appropriate, we will provide the relevant consent audit records to the domain owner and may terminate the offending user's account.